Braybuss/Braybuss/README.md

-- 👋 Hi, I’m @Braybuss
+- 👋 Hi, I’m @Braybuss 😎
 - 👀 I’m interested in Coding useful software and games
-- 🌱 I’m currently learning Python, I have a bit of Java knowlege
+- 🌱 Currently expanding my java knowledge, python ad minimal C++ experience
-- 💞️ I’m looking to collaborate on Making something?
-I dont really know
+- 💞️ I’m looking to collaborate on new projects, have a few I'm wokring on on and off at the moment!
 - 📫 How to reach me discord: Braybuss#2353

 <!---